leetcode-mcp-server

 npm install @jinzcdev/leetcode-mcp-server -g

-# Or run with Global site configuration
+# Run with Global site configuration (stdio transport, default)

 npx -y @jinzcdev/leetcode-mcp-server --site global